klev-o/telegram-bot-api/README.md

     // log errors
 }
 ```
-The $update variable will be an object [Update](https://core.telegram.org/bots/api#update)
+The $update variable will be an object [Update](https://github.com/klev-o/telegram-bot-api/blob/master/src/Types/Update.php)

 In general, by reading the official documentation, you can see the types for the fields of objects, or the return values ​​of methods - all this is completely consistent with the code.

-For example, $update->message is of type Message, which corresponds to Klev\TelegramBotApi\Types\Message.
+For example, `$update->message` is of type Message, which corresponds to `Klev\TelegramBotApi\Types\Message`.

 Just look at the documentation and call the methods you want!